Narre Warren North: History

-Community facilities

-Tu An Monastery, a Vietnamese Buddhist temple, is located in the suburb.

-Development

-During recent years the population of the town has increased dramatically.
-The largest development is currently along Crawley Road, with blocks ranging from 0.3 to 1 acre.
-There is also construction taking place between Main Street and Robinsons Rd, including the aforementioned plaza and an extension of Troup Creek.

-Homes in Narre Warren North have a median value of $1,203,033 which is very high compared to neighbouring suburbs, Narre Warren (with a median value of $630,000) and Berwick (with a median value of $700,000).

 Sport

 Berwick City Soccer Club play their home games at Jack Thomas Reserve which is located in the suburb of Narre Warren North.
 They currently complete in the Victorian State League Division 2 South East.

 Narre Warren North Foxes Football Club is a Junior Football Club that is also located in the suburb of Narre Warren North.
 They train and play at the Narre Warren North Recreation Reserve located on Belgrave-Hallam Road.

+Transport

+The suburb is connected to Narre Warren, Fountain Gate Shopping Centre, Narre Warren Railway Station, Casey Central, and Cranbourne Railway Station via the 841 bus service.

+While there is no direct train service, Narre Warren Railway Station is nearby and allows for easy access to the city, East Pakenham, Traralgon, Sale, and Bairnsdale via Metro Trains Melbourne and V/Line.